-By providing a plethora of payment avenues – credit card, debit card, or even an electronic check – you create an environment where there is no need for a customer to look elsewhere.
+By providing a plethora of payment avenues – credit card, debit card, or even an electronic check – create an environment where there is no need for a customer to look elsewhere.
 Chances are the average consumer has one of those three payment types on-hand and can continue the payment process to completion without incident.

 Avoid Redirecting People